BalashovAD/parsecpp/README.md

 But result parser (`Parser'<T>`) must be pure (doesn't have mutable states inside), and allow to be called recursively for one instance.
-Also, because `LazyCached` type dependence on `Fn` that dependence on `Parser<T>`, generator cannot use `decltype(auto)` for return type.
-So, usually the generator should use `toCommonType` for type erasing.
+Also, because `LazyCached` type dependence on `Fn` that dependence on `Parser<T>`, the generator cannot use `decltype(auto)` for return type.
+So, usually, the generator should use `toCommonType` for type erasing.

 #### LazyForget

-This is an improved version with type erasing of `lazyCached`.
+This is an improved version of `lazyCached` without type erasing.
-`LazyForget` dependence only on parser result type and doesn't make recursive type.
+`LazyForget` only depends on the parser result type and doesn't create a recursive type.
 You need to specify return type manually with `decltype(X)`, where `X` is value in `return` with changed `lazyForget<R>(f)` to
 `std::declval<Parser<R, LazyForget<R>>>()`.
 This code is slightly faster when `lazyCached`, but code looks harder to read and edit.